THEM AND US: COMPARATIVE GOVERNMENT & POLITICS - 2022/3

 Thus, the summative assessment for this module consists of:

-- Three in-class quizzes spread throughout the module, unseen and at unknown times.
+- Three in-class online quizzes spread throughout the module, unseen and at unknown times.
 These are 10-minute long and assess knowledge of the material of the previous lecture to the week of the quiz through short-answer questions and multiple choice questions.

 - A literature review of 1000 words on a prescribed question that forms the first part of the final essay—as outlined in the handbook.